![]() |

 Hosea 6:3

-The first assertion can be translated, "Then shall we know, we who press on to know the Lord."
-They had always looked for the Redeemer's coming, but now they would know who He is.
-They would see Him face-to-face.
+The first assertion can be translated, "Then shall we know, we who press on to know the Lord."18 They had always looked for the Redeemer's coming, but now they would see Him face-to-face.
+They would know Him personally.

 The expression, "his going forth," refers to His resurrection.
-The next expression, "prepared as the morning," can be translated, "certain as the morning."
-Thus, His resurrection would be as certain as the morning.
+The next expression, "prepared as the morning," can be translated, "as certain as the morning."19 The prophet is declaring that just as day must follow night, so resurrection must follow the Savior's death.

-The word "morning" has special meaning.
-Morning is shachar, usually translated "dawn."
-It occurs one other time in Hosea.
+The word "morning" in this verse also has a deeper meaning.
+The Hebrew word is shachar,20 which occurs one other time in Hosea.

-According to verse 3, His going forth would take place after He came to Israel like rain.
-What does this mean?
-The explanation is given later in the book of Hosea.
+According to the same verse, Hosea 6:3, His going forth would take place after He came to Israel like rain.
+What truth do we draw from this comparison?
+The explanation appears later in the book of Hosea.

 Sow to yourselves in righteousness, reap in mercy; break up your fallow ground: for it is time to seek the LORD, till he come and rain righteousness upon you.